Under the EUMETSAT Data Policy, data, products and services derived from our satellites are subject to licensing terms and conditions.

 My licence is about to expire.
 Can I renew it?

 Typically a licence for the use of near real-time data is valid for a period of up to three years.
-Some licences, e.g. licences for the use of archived data, are valid for an indefinite period.
+Some licences, e.g. licences for the use of non-Essential Meteosat data with a latency of more than three hours and non-Essential Metop data and products, are valid for an indefinite period.
 All time-limited licences can be renewed subject to the re-acceptance of the relevant licensing terms and conditions.
-To renew your licence, please log in to the EO Portal and navigate to your 'Licences'.
+To renew your licence, please log in to the Earth Observation Portal (EOP) and navigate to your 'Licences'.
 From here you can request a licence renewal.

-The Data Policy contains the annual EUMETSAT fees (PDF, 219 KB) applicable to commercial and other users for non-Essential HRI Data and High Rate SEVIRI Data.
-These fees are regularly reviewed by the EUMETSAT Council.
+The Data Policy contains the annual EUMETSAT fees (PDF, 219 KB) applicable to service providers and other users for non-Essential Meteosat data with a latency of less than three hours.
+These fees may be reviewed by the EUMETSAT Council.

 If you would like to discuss potential licensing condition and/or licensing fees prior to registration, please contact our User Service Helpdesk or your relevant licensing agent.
 If you reside outside of a Member State country, your licensing needs will be handled directly by EUMETSAT.
 The following table indicates the points of contact.

 |Austria||Zentralanstaltfür Meteorologie und Geodynamik||Martin Kober||+43 1360262009||+43 13691233|

 |Bulgaria||National Institute of Meteorology and Hydrology||Christo Georgiev||+359 29753986/87 Ext.397||+359 29880380 or 9884494|